foss-for-synopsys-dwc-arc-processors/documentation/docs/platforms/board-hsdk.md

 HS48 quad core processors running at 1GHz.

 The ARC HS4x/HS4xD Development Kit features 256 kByte of on-chip SRAM and 4 GByte of DDR3-SDRAM.
-The software available from Synopsys for the ARC HS4x/HS4xD Development Kit includes pre-built SMP Linux image (plus the U-Boot bootloader).
+The software available from MIPS for the ARC HS4x/HS4xD Development Kit includes pre-built SMP Linux image (plus the U-Boot bootloader).
 Code development is made easy using the MetaWare Development Toolkit, MetaWare Lite tools or the ARC GNU Tool Chain.